Three of these at 2am while nursing. Standing up. No plate. Zero regrets.

 Make sure your egg is at room temperature, as it will incorporate more smoothly into the wet ingredients.

-Step 2: Create the Wet Ingredient Base
+Step 2: Whisk the Wet Base

 - 1/2 cup coconut oil